What To Look For In A Secured Credit Card

 - Annual fee.
 Most secured cards will require the payment of an annual fee, although this amount can vary greatly.
 For example, the Capital One Secured card has no annual fee, while others can have an annual fee of as much as $49.

 - Standard interest rate.
 Just as with any other credit card, secured card users will have to pay interest charges on any outstanding balance, and the interest rates can vary substantially between different secured cards.
-For example, the Primor Gold card has a low 9.99% APR fixed interest rate on purchases, while other secured cards have rates in the teens or twenties.
+For example, the Primor Gold card has a low interest rate of 9.99% on purchases, while other secured cards have rates in the teens or twenties.
 It’s also important to note the standard interest rate not just for new purchases, but for cash advances as well as any penalty interest rate, and when it applies.

 - Grace period.
 A card’s grace period is the time between the statement closing date and the payment due date.
 If a card has a grace period, then you can pay the entire statement balance in full to avoid interest charges.
 While a number of secured cards offer a grace period, many do not.
 A typical grace period is 21-25 days.